manishjanky/ngx-sortable/README.md

 * import `NgxSortableModule` into your app.module;
 ````
-import { NgxSortableModule } from 'ngx-select-dropdown'
+import { NgxSortableModule } from 'ngx-sortable'
 ````
 * add `NgxSortableModule` to the imports of your NgModule:
 `````